Manishearth/manishearth.github.io/source/_posts/2017-08-10-font-size-an-unexpectedly-complex-css-property.markdown

 so that it is available during that time.

 You can also use `em` units within `font-size` itself.
 In this case, it computed relative to the font-size of the _parent_ element, since you can't use the font-size of the element to compute itself.
+(This is identical to using a percentage unit)

 ## Minimum font size